 Benefit Description

 Durable Medical Equipment (DME) (Continued)

-Certain types of braces

-• Crutches

-Hospital beds

-Oxygen and oxygen equipment

-Respiratory equipment

 Walkers

 Wheelchairs

-Member Cost Sharing amounts you are required to pay are based on the cost of equipment to the Plan.
+Member Cost Sharing amounts you are required to pay are based on the cost

+of equipment to the Plan.

 12 .
-Early Intervention S
+Early Intervention S 2.
+Early Intervention Services

 The Plan covers early intervention services provided for Members until three years of age.
 Covered Benefits include:

 Nursing care

 Physical, speech, and occupational therapy

 Psychological counseling

 Screening and assessment of the need for services

 13 .
 Emergency Room Ca

 If you have a Medical Emergency, you are covered for care in a hospital emergency room.
 Please remember the following:

-• If you need follow-up care after you are treated in an emergency room, you must call your PCP.
-Your PCP will provide or arrange for the care you need.
+If you need follow-up care after you are treated in an emergency room, you must get your care from a Plan Provider for coverage to be at the In-Network benefit payment level.

 • If you are hospitalized, you must call the Plan at 1-877-907-4742 within 48 hours or as soon as you can.
 This telephone number can also be found on your ID card.
-If notice of hospitalization is given to the Plan or PCP by an attending emergency physician no further notice is required.
+If notice of hospitalization is given to the Plan by an attending emergency physician no further notice is required

 14 .
-Family Planning Services
+Family Planning Serv

 The Plan covers family planning services, including the following:

 Contraceptive monitoring

 Family planning consultation

 Pregnancy testing

 Genetic counseling

 FDA approved birth control drugs, implants or devices.

-Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.
+• Professional services relating to the injection of birth control drugs and the insertion or removal of birth control implants or devices.

-Benefit Description

 15 .
-Hearing Aids Description
+Hearing Aids

-13. Hearing Alus The Plan covers hearing aids up to the limit listed in your Schedule of Benefits.
+The Plan covers hearing aids up to the limit listed in your Schedule of Benefits.
 A hearing aid is defined as any instrument or device, excluding a surgical implant, designed, intended or offered for the purpose of improving a person's hearing.

 The Plan will pay the full cost of each medically necessary hearing aid up to the limit listed in your Schedule of Benefits, minus any applicable cost sharing.
 If you purchase a hearing aid that is more expensive than the limit listed in your Schedule of Benefits, you will be responsible for the additional cost.
 No back-up hearing aids that serve a duplicate purpose are covered.
 Covered services and supplies related to your hearing aid are not subject to the dollar limit listed in your Schedule of Benefits.

 Covered Benefits include the following:

 One hearing aid per hearing impaired ear

 Except for batteries, any necessary parts, attachments or accessories, including ear moldings; and

-Services provided by a licensed audiologist, hearing instrument specialist or licensed physician that are necessary to assess, select, fit, adjust or service the hearing aid.

-16 .
-Home Health Care

-If you are homebound for medical reasons, you are covered for home health care services listed below.
-To be eligible for home health care, your Plan Provider must determine that skilled nursing care or physical therapy is an essential part of active treatment.
-There must also be a defined medical goal that your Plan Provider expects you will meet in a reasonable period of time.

-When you qualify for home health care services as stated above, the Plan covers the following services when Medically Necessary:

-Durable medical equipment and supplies (must be a component of the home health care being provided)

-Medical and surgical supplies

-Medical social services

-Nutritional counseling

-Physical therapy

-Occupational therapy

-Palliative care

-Services of a home health aide

-Skilled nursing care

-Speech therapy